strangerstudios/pmpro-invite-only/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-invite-only/issues

 == Changelog ==

+= 0.4 - 2024-09-27 =
+* ENHANCEMENT: Updated the frontend UI for compatibility with PMPro v3.1. #71 (@MaximilianoRicoTabo, @kimcoleman)

 = 0.3.5 - 2023-08-21 =
 * ENHANCEMENT: Updating `<h3>` tags to `<h2>` tags for better accessibility. #27 (@michaelbeil)
 * BUG FIX/ENHANCEMENT: Improved compatibility with PMPro Multiple Memberships Per User Add On. #22 (@dparker1005)